BPS-Circular-API/docs-page/docs/discord-bot/hosting-the-bot/hosting-on-pterodactyl.md

 1. If you didn't add the Python Egg into the Panel, do so now.
 2. Create a new server with the Python Egg.
-3. Use a random port for the API, it does not matter.
+3. The port on the Pterodactyl panel doesn't matter.
+You can set it to whatever you want.
 4. Give it at least 256MB of RAM.
 5. After the server is created and the auto-installation has completed, put in the Bot files from [Our Repository](https://bpsapi.rajtech.me/r/discord-bot)
 6. You may need to connect through SFTP to upload the folders and the `data.db` file.